MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2019/12/devtools.md

 To access the 3D View, navigate to `edge://flags` and ensure that the **Developer Tools experiments** flag is set to **Enabled**.
 Restart Microsoft Edge and open the DevTools.
 Select `F1` in the DevTools or open the **Settings** > **Experiments** section, and turn on the **Enable 3D View** checkbox.
 Now, select `Ctrl` + `Shift` + `P`, type in **3D View** and select **Show 3D View**.

-We're working on the UI and adding more functionality to the 3D View so please send us your [feedback](#getting-in-touch-with-microsoft-edge-devtools-team).
+We're working on the UI and adding more functionality to the 3D View so please send us your [feedback][Contact].

 Chromium issue [#987787][CR987787]